For more information contact Eugenie Pepper mob. 0412 352 429

-Hypnobirthing Australia is a complete childbirth education program design for Australian mothers and their birth partners.
+Hypnobirthing Australia is a childbirth education program design for Australian mothers and their birth partners.

 Hypnobirthing Australia teaches mothers and birth partners techniques for a calm and positive birth.

 The course will teach you self-hypnosis, relaxation, and breathing techniques.
-These techniques with supporting you to reduce stress hormones to help you manage pain and achieve a most positive calm birth experience.
+These techniques with supporting you to reduce stress to help you manage pain and achieve a positive and calm birth experience.

 The techniques can be used before and during the birth and will benefit both the mum and dad.

 Classes can be attended at any stage through pregnancy.

 The techniques taught are simple and straightforward and are easy to learn.